 For those who wish to reduce the indentation on their chin, or chin dimple, Botox will help lessen the appearance of the depression in the area.

 Botox can be used to manipulate the muscle pattern.
-In this case, Botox can be administered at the top of the brow to initiate a lifting effect as the other muscles remain active.
+In this case, it can be administered at the top of the brow to initiate a lifting effect as the other muscles remain active.

-Age-related banding can occur on the neck, and may be eased or treated using delicate injections of Botox in the target zone.
+Age-related banding can occur on the neck, and may be eased or treated using delicate injections in the target zone.

 Beginning Botox from a young age, and continuing a regular regimen of treatments (about 2-3 treatments per year) can prevent wrinkles from developing altogether.
 For most people, there are no averse side effects to getting Botox.
 Also, maintaining a Botox regimen will reduce the overall appearance of wrinkles as the targeted facial muscles will begin to shrink.